aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-al2-eks/index.en.md

 ---

 The [Center for Internet Security (CIS)](https://www.cisecurity.org/) Benchmarks are best practices for the secure configuration of a target system.
 They define various Benchmarks for the Kubernetes control plane and the data plane.
 For [Amazon EKS](https://aws.amazon.com/eks/) clusters, it’s strongly recommended to follow the [CIS Amazon EKS Benchmark](https://aws.amazon.com/blogs/containers/introducing-cis-amazon-eks-benchmark/).
 However, many organizations also need to harden the operating system on the worker nodes for security and compliance purposes.
 If the data plane of an Amazon EKS cluster uses [ Amazon Linux 2 ](https://aws.amazon.com/amazon-linux-2/?amazon-linux-whats-new.sort-by=item.additionalFields.postDateTime&amazon-linux-whats-new.sort-order=desc) as a node group Operating System, it is recommended to implement the [ CIS Amazon Linux 2 Benchmark ](https://www.cisecurity.org/benchmark/amazon_linux).
 This workshop provides detailed, step-by-step instructions on how you  can build an Amazon EKS Amazon Machine Image (AMI) compliant with the CIS Amazon Linux 2 Benchmarks.
-It will also illustrate how to continuously validate the worker nodes against the Benchmark after deployment to minimize the risk of security configuration drift.
+It will also provide guidance on how to validate the worker nodes against the Benchmark after deployment.

 #### Amazon EKS optimized Amazon Linux 2 AMI hardening process